Heating, lighting and power

 When and where are courses held?

 If you have eight or more participants our highly experienced tutors will come to your workplace to deliver any of our courses.
-For those organisations with fewer than ten participants we run public courses on various dates throughout the year.
+For those organisations with fewer than eight participants we run public courses on various dates throughout the year.